Alexander-Van-Werde/Brownian-barriers/README.md

-This repository accompanies the paper "Recovering semipermeable barriers from reflected Brownian motion" by Alexander Van Werde and Jaron Sanders (2024).
+This repository accompanies the paper ["Recovering semipermeable barriers from reflected Brownian motion"](https://arxiv.org/abs/2412.14740#) by Alexander Van Werde and Jaron Sanders (2024).
 That paper studied _reflected Brownian motion with semipermeable barriers_ in a planar domain, particularly the recovery of barrier locations based on an observed trajectory.

 The module _brownian\_barriers_ provides recovery and simulation algorithms for reflected Brownian motion with semipermeable barriers in a planar domain.
-Examples for the usage are given in the Jupyter notebook.
+Examples for the usage are given in the attached notebook.

 Main methods
 -------------